Hate crime: Victims in the United States

 Among the groups which are mentioned in the Hate Crimes Statistics Act, the largest number of hate crimes are committed against African Americans.
 During the Civil Rights Movement, some of the most notorious hate crimes included the 1968 assassination of Martin Luther King Jr., the 1964 murders of Charles Moore and Henry Dee, the 1963 16th Street Baptist Church bombing, the 1955 murder of Emmett Till, and the burning of crosses, churches, Jewish synagogues, and other places of worship of minority religions.
 Such acts began to take place more frequently after the racial integration of many schools and public facilities.

 Since then, hate crimes targeting Jews have risen sharply, as in 2023, Antisemitic hate crimes increased by 63% to an all-time high of 1,832 incidents in the United States.
 Furthermore, Jews comprise roughly 2% of the American population, but represent 68% of all religion-based hate crimes in the country.

-High-profile murders targeting victims based on their sexual orientation have prompted the passage of hate crimes legislation, notably the cases of Sean W. Kennedy and Matthew Shepard.
+High-profile murders targeting victims based on their sexual orientation have prompted the passage of hate crime legislation, notably the cases of Sean W. Kennedy and Matthew Shepard.
 Kennedy's murder was mentioned by Senator Gordon Smith in a speech on the floor of the U.S. Senate while he advocated such legislation.
 The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act was signed into law in 2009.
 It included sexual orientation, gender identity and expression, disably status, and military personnel and their family members.
 This is the first all-inclusive bill ever passed in the United States, taking 45 years to complete.

 Gender-based crimes may also be considered hate crimes.
 This view would designate rape and domestic violence, as well as non-interpersonal violence against women such as the École Polytechnique massacre in Quebec, as hate crimes.

 Following the September 11, 2001, terrorist attacks, the United States experienced a spike in overall hate crimes against Muslim individuals.
 In the year before, only 28 events had been recorded of hate crimes against Muslims; in 2001, this number jumped to 481.
 While the number decreased in the following years, the number of Muslim hate crimes remains higher than pre-2001.
 After the beginning of the Gaza war on October 7, 2023, hate crimes began to increase once again due to the United States allyship with Israel.
 Palestinian-Americans became a target for hate crimes and were blamed for the conflict leading to violence, including in the case of the Murder of Wadea al-Fayoume, a 6-year-old Palestinian-American boy killed by a white man who was motivated by anti-Muslim extremism.

 In May 2018, ProPublica reviewed police reports for 58 cases of purported anti-heterosexual hate crimes.
 ProPublica found that about half of the cases were anti-LGBT hate crimes that had been miscategorized, and that the rest were motivated by hate towards Jews, blacks or women or that there was no element of a hate crime at all.
 ProPublica did not find any cases of hate crimes spurred by anti-heterosexual bias.